 SecureData has driven innovation in hardware-encrypted storage and enterprise data security solutions for more than a decade.
-Now in conjunction with ClevX®, a global leader in information security technology, SecureData provides secure password management for free to users of SecureDrive KP/BT and SecureUSB KP/BT portable external storage devices.
+Now in conjunction with ClevX®, a global leader in information security technology, SecureData provides secure password management for free to users of SecureDrive DUO/BT and SecureUSB DUO/BT portable external storage devices.

 Any purchase of a SecureDrive or SecureUSB device now comes with a free three-year subscription to MyPasswords™.
 This cloud-based password management service allows users to store and access an unlimited number of account credentials all in one place without the need for a master password.